KarelKubat/bitstream/README.md

 ## Provided examples

 Please see `main/reader/reader.go` for a program that accepts anything on `stdin` and shows the bits on `stdout`.
 For every 0-bit it outputs a `0`, or for every 1-bit outputs a `1`.
-Example:
+Series of `0`s and `1`s are grouped into cluster of eight for better readability. into Example:

 ```shell
 echo -n 'Hello' | go run main/reader/reader.go